florianmarkusse/FLOS/README.md

    - Use leaf 0x15 on Intel for timer
    - Use AMD extended info for timer
    - Instead of the waiting stuff it's doing now
+2. Use XSAVES instead of XSAVEOPT
+   - In idt.c / x86/init.c and run-qemu.go , all need updates